netlify/labs/features/api-authentication/documentation/README.md

 Authentication tokens are specific for each individual site, so if you enable one of the API providers for one site, the token will not be re-usable on other sites.
 You need to authenticate with the same provider again if you would like to use it on a different site.

+> **IMPORTANT:** The token generated for your site once you enable API Authentication gives direct access to all service tokens associated with the site.
+Ensure that only authorized parties are consuming it.
+Additional security measures are in development to reduce the Time To Live (TTL) for tokens accessible in builds and functions.

 ## Examples

 TBD